 I found it odd yesterday when I read a report in which one of Cory’s acquaintances, who had seen him a couple days prior to him being found dead, said that Cory was doing great and even though he was in recovery, a few days ago he had three beers.
 This ignorant statement infuriated me.
-What the fuck is so great about someone who is in recovery for an addiction drinking alcohol?
+What the is so great about someone who is in recovery for an addiction drinking alcohol?
 It was a great big giant red flag and instead of saying hey buddy let’s get a meeting, this asshole thought it was great that Cory could throw back a few beers.
-He was relapsing, falling off the fucking wagon and everyone around him was too fucking stupid to notice or care.
+He was relapsing, falling off the wagon and everyone around him was too stupid to notice or care.
 And the ones who did care or would notice, weren’t there to stop him.
+If your loved one also needs saving from addiction, clinics, like the Austin Suboxone clinic, can be a huge life-saver.

 Anyone who has ever had an addiction of any sort and living in recovery knows that there is always a little tiny part of us that hides away with that behavior and feels broken for the rest of our lives.
 Having the addiction makes us feel like failures and the only thing that can relieve that feeling of failure is giving into the addiction, feeding it or completely conquering it.
 Making peace with ourselves and forgiving ourselves for failing is the only way we can peacefully co-exist with our addiction because when you quit an addiction, you piss it off.
 I know it’s crazy that I am talking about an addiction, a weakness, like it is a being but in many ways, it is.
 It is an all-consuming, make you its bitch and torture your soul for all eternity asshole.

-And it doesn’t matter if your addiction is to food, alcohol, drugs, sex, exercise, gambling or even to restrictive behavior or sadomasochistic tendencies if you are consumed by your craving, it is hard to enjoy your life because while all that great shit is going on outside of your body, in your life, inside your body, there is a battle for your soul going on and you can only half pay attention, only half live in the now.
+And it doesn’t matter if your addiction is to food, alcohol, drugs, sex, exercise, gambling or even to restrictive behavior or sadomasochistic tendencies if you are consumed by your craving, it is hard to enjoy your life because while all that great things are going on outside of your body, in your life, inside your body, there is a battle for your soul going on and you can only half pay attention, only half live in the now.
 It’s like distracted driving but with your life.
 It’s hard and you have to make a choice, do you want to spend the rest of your life battling to stay in recovery or do you just give in?
+If you have a friend or family member that is suffering from severe substance abuse, click here to go on Renaissance Recovery to give them the help they need.

 I think Cory was tired of fighting and he may have even thought, I will do it this one last time and then I will stop forever but this one last time was one time too many.